 Residents seeking financial assistance must complete an Income and Assets Assessment Form available from administration.
 This assessment must be completed at the time of negotiating entry into the home.

 Residents may be asked to contribute towards the cost of their accommodation by paying a refundable accommodation deposit (RAD) or an equivalent daily payment (DAP).
 A resident will only be asked to pay a RAD if their assets exceed a specified amount set by the Commonwealth Government.
-John Curtin has set bed prices of $350,000 and $400,000 - see page "Costs and Fees"
+John Curtin has a range of set bed prices from $350,000 to $450,000 - see page "Costs and Fees"

 For more information on RADs and DAPs visit the Commonwealth Government website or contact our Finance Manager on 5345 9999.